shenxianpeng/blog/source/_posts/2024/11/ansbile-playbook-issue.md

 ---
-title: 'PowerShell' is not recognized as an internal or external command
+title: PowerShell is not recognized as an internal or external command
 tags:
   - ansible-playbook
   - ansible